 Common Name: Unicorn Plant

-Proboscidea louisianica is a Annual up to 1.00 metres tall.
+Proboscidea louisianica is an annual plant that can grow up to 1.00 metres tall.

 Southern N. America - Indiana to Iowa, Utah, Texas and New Mexico.

 ].
 Naturalized as a weed in Portugal and S.E.
 Russia[

 Requires a well-drained porous soil in a warm sheltered position[

 A frost-tender species, it can be grown outdoors in Britain as a half-hardy annual.

 This species is closely related to P. fragrans[